How to Lead a Remote Team: The Complete Guide

 The Decisive Role of the Manager in Choosing Formats

-We often talk about activities as if their success depends mainly on HR or internal communication.
-In reality, success largely rests on the behavior of managers.
+Activities are often discussed as if their success depends mainly on HR or internal communication.
+In reality, success largely depends on managers’ behavior.

 A manager creates inclusion when they do three very concrete things:

 • They legitimize participation.
-If engagement is perceived as ancillary, team members will feel they need to “get back to work.”
+If engagement is perceived as ancillary, collaborators will feel they must “get back to work.”

 • They recognize all forms of contribution.
 Not just the most visible ones, nor only those of people comfortable speaking.

-• They connect playful moments to the team’s real life.
+• They connect playful moments to the real life of the team.
 A challenge becomes useful when it nourishes a conversation, a shared memory, or better relational flow.

 Conversely, certain behaviors quickly break the dynamic.
 Forcing participation.
 Always choosing synchronous formats.
 Reserving interesting moments for headquarters teams.
 Highlighting the same people.
 Or confusing “engagement” with extroverted enthusiasm.